-Interview: An interview either at the College, with an alumna admissions representative, or via Skype is strongly recommended for all candidates.
+Interview: An interview with an admissions staff member, an alumna admissions representative, or an admissions student representative conducted at the College, off-campus, or virtually is strongly recommended for all candidates.
+Interviews are required for homeschooled students and nontraditional high school programs.
 Interviews should be completed by the deadline of the plan under which the candidate is applying.
-Appointments for interviews, information sessions, and campus tours can be made in advance by completing the campus visit request form online or calling the Office of Admissions at (610) 526-5152.
-The Office of Admissions is open from 9 a.m. to 5 p.m. on weekdays, and is open on select Saturdays throughout the year.
-A student who is unable to visit the College can arrange an alumna or Skype interview by visiting the website as well.
+Appointments for interviews, information sessions, and campus tours can be made in advance online or by calling the Office of Admissions at (610) 526-5152.
+The Office of Admissions is open from 9 a.m. to 5 p.m. on weekdays and is open on select Saturdays throughout the year.
+A student who is unable to visit the College can arrange an alumna or Zoom interview by visiting the website as well.
 Applicants from China interview through InitialView.